Think Fast (1989 game show): Gameplay

-Character Story A bizarre character was brought in and told a story to the host and teams.
-Afterwards, the host asks the teams questions about the story.
-The team with the most correct answers wins.

-House of _ Both teams must find something in a basket that goes with the items on the shelf(either rhymes, homonyms or this and that).
-The first team to finish wins.

-Pizza Party Both teams must lineup as many similar pieces of pizza as possible.
-The team with the most matches wins.

-Three Card Chicken- The host will ask a question and the player who answers it correctly, will crack one of three eggs on their head as the chicken shuffles them.
-If they find the hard boiled one, they get the point.
-If they find one of the two raw eggs, the other team got the point.
-The team with the most points won the event.

-The Think Fast Brain Bender
+The Brain Bender

 After each event, the winners of the event in addition to the cash won a chance to solve a visual puzzle known as the "Brain Bender".
 In each attempt a puzzle piece was removed.
 The puzzle could be a picture of a celebrity, a rebus, a close-up object or objects in common.
 Correctly solving a Brain Bender was worth $200.
 If the Brain Bender was solved in the first round, another one was started in the second half, still worth $200.
 If nobody solved the Brain Bender after the final event, or if a tie occurs at the end of the game, a sudden death showdown was played.
 Originally teams alternated turns taking guesses after each puzzle piece was removed; in later episodes, pieces were removed one at a time until one contestant buzzed in with a correct answer.
-Generally speaking, who ever solved the Brain Bender-won the game.
-On very early episodes if the puzzle was solved early in the first round, a second Brain Bender was thrown out.
-Usually, this puzzle was so hard or obscure, it couldn't be solved.
-When the Brain Bender was objects in common, a different version of the Brain Bender was used in which one of six pictures or drawings was revealed after every event.
-The teams had to guess what the depicted items all had in common.

-The theoretical maximum a team could win upfront was $750, $150 for winning all 3 events in round 1, plus $200 for winning both events in round 2, plus another $400 for solving the brain benders in both rounds.

 The team with the most money at the end of the game won and advanced to the bonus round, the Locker Room.